DigitalCommons/mykomap-monolith/docs/front-end.md

 # Order of data fetching / what we implement

+TODO: We need to tidy up this file into an actual doc

 - [x] getLocations (formerly getDataset) API request
 - [x] Render markers, requires:
   - array of locations